Can You Freeze Cottage Cheese? Discover the Smart Truth!

-I remember one time I was stocking up at the store and couldn’t resist grabbing a few extra tubs of cottage cheese—a decision I later questioned when I had leftovers piling up.
 You may have faced the same situation, wondering what to do with the excess before it goes bad.
-The truth is, freezing cottage cheese can actually help extend its life, especially if the container is opened and you’re down to your last seven to 10 days.
-It’s a classic dilemma when you have more than you can enjoy in time, and no one wants to throw out good food.
+Freezing cottage cheese can actually help you extend its shelf life, especially when you open the container and you’re down to your last seven to ten days.
+It’s a classic dilemma when you have more than you can enjoy in time.
+And no one wants to throw it out good food.

 When we asked Fred Tiess, a master instructor at Johnson & Wales University’s College of Food Innovation and Technology, he was quick to share his expert insight.
-According to him, freezing is totally fine if you’re okay with some texture change, especially for recipes where that’s not a big deal. isn’t just yes or no—it depends on how you plan to use it once it’s thawed.
-I’ve personally found that open containers still work great in cooked dishes after being frozen, as long as you use them only for that purpose and not for fresh eating.
+According to him, freezing is totally fine if you’re okay with some texture change, especially for recipes where that’s not a big deal.
+It isn’t just a yes or no—it depends on how you plan to use it once it’s thawed.
+ChatGPT said:

 What Is Cottage Cheese?